Reviewing American Clean Resources Group (SMPR) and Its Rivals

-American Clean Resources Group (OTCMKTS:SMPR – Get Rating) is one of 36 public companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it contrast to its competitors?
-We will compare American Clean Resources Group to related companies based on the strength of its risk, earnings, profitability, analyst recommendations, institutional ownership, dividends and valuation.
+American Clean Resources Group (OTCMKTS:SMPR – Get Rating) is one of 36 public companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it compare to its peers?
+We will compare American Clean Resources Group to related businesses based on the strength of its valuation, analyst recommendations, risk, institutional ownership, dividends, profitability and earnings.

+54.8% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are held by institutional investors.
+18.8% of American Clean Resources Group shares are held by insiders.
+Comparatively, 9.5% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

 Profitability

-This table compares American Clean Resources Group and its competitors’ net margins, return on equity and return on assets.
+This table compares American Clean Resources Group and its peers’ net margins, return on equity and return on assets.

 |Net Margins